Deep Blue Sea (1999 film): Legacy

 As Jaws created a cycle of shark-oriented horror films which ended in the 1980s, Deep Blue Sea revived the cycle towards the end of the 20th century.
-Following the films release, similarly themed b-films were released such as Shark Attack film series, Red Water (2003), and Frankenfish (2004).
-Author Nils Bothmann said that some of these films, such as the first two Shark Attack, series shared similarities to Deep Blue Sea with their genetically mutated sharks or sharks that breach underwater fences, while most these films were still in-debt to Jaws.
+Following the film's release, similar B-movies were released such as the Shark Attack film series, Red Water (2003), and Frankenfish (2004).
+Nils Bothmann observed that some of these films, such as Shark Attack and Shark Attack 2, shared similarities with Deep Blue Sea including genetically mutated sharks or sharks that breach underwater fences, while most were still indebted to Jaws.

-In a 2016 retrospective, Wired editor Brian Raftery considered Deep Blue Sea "the greatest non-Jaws shark movie of all time" and superior to Jaume Collet-Serra's The Shallows.
-He remarked that, within a genre that had been dominated by Jaws, Deep Blue Sea features "genuinely inventive" action sequences, "nicely rounded-out, human" characters, and memorable death scenes.
-Raftery also noted that the film was among the last of its kind, describing it as "[a]n R-rated B-movie, full of gore and chaos and smart-stupidness, but with a big-budget, big-cast sheen", in a similar way to Paul Verhoeven's Total Recall and Starship Troopers, Roland Emmerich's Stargate, and Luc Besson's The Fifth Element.
-Samuel L. Jackson's surprising death scene in the film appears on some lists of best film deaths of all time.
+In retrospect, the film has been viewed much more positively.
+In 2016, Wired editor Brian Raftery called it "the greatest non-Jaws shark movie of all time" and superior to Jaume Collet-Serra's The Shallows.
+He remarked that, within a genre that had been dominated by Jaws, the film features "genuinely inventive" action sequences, "nicely rounded-out, human" characters, and memorable death scenes.
+Raftery also noted that the film was among the last of its kind, describing it as "[a]n R-rated B-movie, full of gore and chaos and smart-stupidness, but with a big-budget, big-cast sheen" in a similar way to Paul Verhoeven's Total Recall and Starship Troopers, Roland Emmerich's Stargate and Luc Besson's The Fifth Element.
+The scene in which Jackson's character is unexpectedly grabbed by the sharks has appeared on lists of the best film deaths of all time.

 Deep Blue Sea has often been cited as one of the greatest shark films of all time.
-In 2012, PopMatters ranked the film third, behind Jaws and Open Water, and described it as "[O]ne of the last great [films] from action ace Renny Harlin."
-In 2015, Den of Geek!, a publication of Dennis Publishing, ranked Deep Blue Sea only behind Jaws and credited it for its action-packed scenes and intelligent sharks.
+In 2012, PopMatters ranked the film third behind Jaws and Open Water, and described it as one of Harlin's "last great [films]".
+In 2015, Den of Geek ranked it behind only Jaws and credited it for its action-packed scenes and intelligent sharks.
 In 2017, Slant Magazine ranked it seventh and highlighted Jackson's death scene and LL Cool J's performance, while Complex ranked it third, praising its talented actors and tight action sequences.
-In 2019, to celebrate the 20th anniversary of the release of Deep Blue Sea, the Screamfest Horror Film Festival hosted a screening at the TCL Chinese theaters in Hollywood, California, as part of its "Fears & Beers" program.
-Cast members including actor Thomas Jane attended a post-screening Q&A moderated by Brian Collins of Birth.Movies.Death.
+In 2019, to celebrate the 20th anniversary of the film, the Screamfest Horror Film Festival hosted a screening at Grauman's Chinese Theatre in Hollywood as part of its "Fears & Beers" program.
+Cast members, including Jane, attended a post-screening Q&A moderated by Brian Collins of Birth.Movies.Death.